Help get yourself started with the Linux operating system with this handy Linux Command sheet.

 passwd gus

-There is always more commands but hopefully this Linux commands cheat sheet has covered all the important ones.
+There are always more commands, but hopefully, this Linux commands cheat sheet has covered all the important ones.

-If you’re just starting out with the Pi and want more information then be sure to check out the handy section on getting started with the Pi.
+If you are just starting with the Pi and want more information, then be sure to check out the handy section on getting started with the Pi.

-If you feel like I have missed some commands that are important to beginners and advanced users then be sure to leave a comment below.
+Also, if you feel like I have missed some crucial commands to beginners and advanced users, be sure to leave a comment below.

 Great I needed a cheat sheet!